ZupIT/beagle-docs/content/en/docs/Get Started/Creating a project from scratch/Case ios/_index.md

 ![](/main%20%282%29.gif)

 Well done, now Beagle is configured for your iOS application!
-All you have to do is [**set up a backend**](/docs/get-started/creating-a-project-from-scratch/case-backend) to answer to your server-driven applications's requests.
+All you have to do is [**set up a backend**](/docs/get-started/creating-a-project-from-scratch/case-backend) to answer to your server-driven applications' requests.

 Once you finished the configuration, start your application and you'll have your first server-driven screen!
 You will see this screen: